AmmarIjaz/AmmarIjaz.github.io/replicators-wont-end-scarcity.md

 I have a 1.5" round stone I've moved from place to place for almost a decade.
 It's not a special stone--not even one of the shiny ones us dumb apes seem to like.
 It looks like any of a million stones you would find on a beach.

 In fact, that's where it came from--a beach.
 I had a lovely beach day years ago with my Ex (the capital indicates the weight of the relationship, not an economics term).
 As the sun was setting, she found a stone that she thought looked cool and gave it to me.

-I looked at it and laughed, thinking "what does she want me to do with this rock?"
+I laughed, thinking "what does she want me to do with this rock?"

 She was hurt.
 I felt bad.